sguox002/leetcode/leetcode-all.md

 ->>

 ### hashset, hashmap
+<<-1512	Number of Good Pairs    		88.0%	Easy
+find pair a[i]==a[j]. classical hashmap.
+->>

+<<-1525	Number of Good Ways to Split a String    		67.2%	Medium
+split is good if the two parts have the same number of distinct letters return the number of good splits. know the number of unique letters, and counting left side unique letters and derive if it is good. hashmap.
+->>

 <<-1577	Number of Ways Where Square of Number Is Equal to Product of Two Numbers    		37.0%	Medium
 given two integer arrays nums1,nums2. return number of triplets if: